Independence Party (Iceland): Ideology and platform

-The Independence Party has been described as conservative, liberal-conservative, and conservative-liberal.
+The Independence Party has been described as conservative and conservative-liberal.

 The party has been the sole major politically right-leaning party in Iceland since its inception, and has captured a broad cross-section of centre-right voters.
 As a result, the party is not as far to the right as most right-wing parties in other Nordic countries, serving as a 'catch-all' party.
 The party, like the British Conservatives, states a claim to be primarily 'pragmatic', as opposed to ideological, and its name is seen as an allusion to being independent of dogma (with the original meaning, promoting independence from Denmark, having been achieved long ago).
 For most of its period of political dominance, the party has relied upon coalition government, and has made coalitions with many major parties in parliament.

 The Independence Party has generally been economically liberal and advocated limited government intervention in the economy.
 It was originally committed to laissez-faire economics, but shifted its economic policies leftwards in the 1930s, accepting the creation of a welfare state.

 The party is liberal concerning social issues and has historically been less conservative than other centre-right parties in Scandinavia.
 The party was the only consistent advocate for the end of prohibition of beer, and provided three-quarters of voters in favour of legalisation; the ban was lifted in 1989.